MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-overview.md

 # Azure Data Explorer data ingestion overview

-Data ingestion is the process used to load data records from one or more sources to load data into a table in Azure Data Explorer.
+Data ingestion is the process used to load data records from one or more sources to import data into a table in Azure Data Explorer.
 Once ingested, the data becomes available for query.

 The diagram below shows the end-to-end flow for working in Azure Data Explorer and shows different ingestion methods.